Montzi/Workoutapp/README.md

 Editing by hand and then asking for a rebuilt file will lose your edits.
 Tell me the change instead.

+## Days number themselves

+Days are not labelled with a fixed number any more.
+The number is simply where the day falls among the training days of that week, counted Monday to Sunday.

+Train Monday, Wednesday and Friday and they read 1, 2, 3.
+Activate Tuesday and it becomes 2, Wednesday moves to 3, Friday to 4.
+Log a workout on a day that was not scheduled and that day starts counting too.
+Nothing to maintain, it recalculates every time the screen draws.

+## Three schedules

+**3 days**, **5 days**, and now **Custom**.
+Custom starts empty and gives you a row of weekdays to tap.
+Each day you turn on gets three exercises per muscle group from a rotation, and you edit its muscle groups from the day itself like any other.
+The three schedules are stored separately, so switching between them never loses your edits to the others.

+## Adding and editing past workouts

+Every exercise now has its own **sets** and **weight**, adjustable with steppers.
+Sets go 1 to 10, weight in 5 lb steps up to 55.
+You can:

+- add or remove a whole muscle group with the chips at the top
+- add a single exercise with the **+ Chest**, **+ Back** buttons, which only offer exercises not already in the list
+- remove any exercise with the cross
+- set the duration in five minute steps

+A day that already has a workout opens the same screen in edit mode, prefilled from the log, so correcting a duration or a weight after the fact is the same flow.
+Edited entries reach your sheet flagged `edited` rather than `added later`.

+## The session names itself after what you did

+If Tuesday was planned as Chest and Back and you only did chest, finishing the session titles it **Chest**.
+The day card, the log, and the row in your sheet all say Chest.
+The planned title is only a starting point.

+## A finished day shows its work

+Under the week strip, a completed day lists every exercise with its set count and the weight used, plus buttons to edit the workout or open the full log.

 ## Starting a workout

 Pressing **Start workout** gives you ten seconds before the first set, counting down on screen with